psreek-ai/SiebelCRMSemanticSearch/docs/ARCHITECTURE_IMPROVEMENT_RECOMMENDATIONS.md

 ### 🟡 3.1.
 No Multi-Language Support

 **Current State:**
-- Cohere Embed English v3.0 is English-only
+- OpenAI Embed English v3.0 is English-only
 - Global organizations may have non-English service requests
 - No internationalization considerations